 I used to have days full of anxiety and stress about upcoming events or things that needed to be done in the week ahead.
 Although I still get stressed out about things, after meditating, I noticed that my stress levels decreased tremendously.
 I am now able to get out of my stress funk and actually think clearly when I need to, which was nearly impossible for me in the past.

 I used to have brain fog for days.
 I couldn’t even remember what I had for breakfast earlier in the day, and studying was an incredibly strenuous task for me.
-I used to think that I simply had bad memory, but meditation proved me wrong.
-I am now able to recall events with clarity and grater speed, without having to beat myself up about it.
+I used to think that I simply had a bad memory, but meditation proved me wrong.
+I am now able to recall events with clarity and greater speed, without having to beat myself up about it.

 Well, there you have it.
 Meditation is such an amazing way to improve your cognitive and emotional health.
 No one truly knows when or how it started, but there have been mentions of it in India and China dating as far back as the 6th century BC, making it one of the oldest forms of mindfulness in the history of the world.
-Moreover, mentions of meditation like practices have been found in various cultures and religions such as Judaism, Christianity and Islam.
+Moreover, mentions of meditation-like practices have been found in various cultures and religions such as Judaism, Christianity, and Islam.
 I find that so fascinating.
 It seems to be a practice uniting all of humanity.